synw/iso/README.md

    }
    ```

-**Important**: this must be a top level function or a static method
+**Important**: this must be a top level function or a static method.
+The
+function can be async if needed

 Initialize a runner: